-Lesson learnt: There are more linguistic variations than what we might be aware of.
+Lesson learned: There are more linguistic variations than what we might be aware of.
 So be wary while translating!

-The village was, as is often the case, remote – 3 to 5 kilometres from the nearest road.
-Coming in we were immediately met with stares, our guide, a local ASHA, told us that outsiders were rare.
-This too, was not unique – what was odd, however, was our reception.
+The village was, as is often the case, remote – 3 to 5 kilometers from the nearest road.
+Coming in we were met with stares instantly, our guide, a local ASHA, told us that outsiders were rare.
+This wasn’t unique but odd to us.
 The villagers followed us around, tense, listening carefully to what we were saying in our unfamiliar accents.
 Our study – on the topic of sexual and reproductive health – was a sensitive one and we were to talk to young adolescents in groups by themselves.
 The village members were clearly not happy with this, and although the village’s ASHA and Mukhiya supported us, we were not welcome.
 We ended up having a small group discussion with the few adolescents whose parents were comfortable.
-We left quickly, the villagers following us to make sure that we were gone.
+We left quickly, the villagers followed us to ensure that we were gone.

 “Why were we met with so much hostility?”
-We asked the ASHA, the Mukhiya and the few friendly respondents.
-Soon the story came out – there were rumoured cases of outsiders luring children away from a neighbouring village, and harvesting their organs.
-Us strangers coming in, wanting to speak privately with children had unknowingly triggered the villagers’ fears.
+We asked the ASHA, the Mukhiya, and the few friendly respondents.
+Soon the story came out – there were rumored cases of outsiders luring children away from a neighboring village, and harvesting their organs.
+Us, strangers coming in and wanting to speak privately with children had unknowingly triggered the villagers’ fears.

-A question on the labour status of an individual seems pretty easy to explain when looked at from the outside.
+A question on the labor status of an individual seems pretty easy to explain when looked at from the outside.
 But as you delve deeper into it, you discover the multiple layers.
-In a training session that we conducted, while giving examples on how to categorize an individual's 'current labour status', one field enumerator asked, "What is the kind of employment of a priest?"
+In a training session that we conducted, while giving examples on how to categorize an individual's current labor status, one field enumerator asked, "What is the kind of employment of a priest?"

-Lesson learnt - Even the simplest of questions comes with its own set of connotations and may require in depth probing to arrive at the desired answer.
+Lesson learned - Even the simplest of questions come with its own set of connotations and may require in-depth probing to arrive at the desired answer.

-We are taught to expect the unexpected when on field.
+We are taught to expect the unexpected when on the field.
 However, little did we expect what befell us in Araria, Bihar.
-Since our guide contained sensitive questions and the respondents were 15-19 year old girls, we requested privacy to conduct our focus group discussions in the local primary school.
+Since our guide contained sensitive questions and the respondents were 15-19-year-old girls, we requested privacy to conduct our focus group discussions in the local primary school.
 However, the next day when we returned to the school, we were surrounded by a crowd of agitated villagers who refused to let us continue for fear that we may kidnap their children.

-Lesson learnt: We should have entered the village a day prior to our interviews and explained our study to the Pradhan.
+Lesson learned: We should have entered the village a day prior to our interviews and explained our study to the Pradhan.
 This would also have helped us gain the confidence of our respondents.

-Lesson Learnt: It is imperative to get requisite permissions from local bodies, as far as possible, before entering the field for data collection.
-While this may not be necessary for household studies, it is absolutely vital for studies which are politically sensitive.
+Lesson Learned: It is imperative to get requisite permissions from local bodies, as far as possible, before entering the field for data collection.
+While this may not be necessary for household studies, it is absolutely vital for studies that are politically sensitive.

 Often while doing fieldwork, we come across respondents who don’t understand the questionnaire and tend to interrogate more about the same.
-They usually find the questions bizarre and find it challenging to respond to them.
+They usually find questions bizarre and challenging.

 Subscribe to our newsletter